+Device implementations-

-Device implementations MUST support dynamic video resolution and frame rate switching through the standard Android APIs within the same stream for all VP8, VP9, H.264, and H.265 codecs in real time and up to the maximum resolution supported on the device.
+- MUST support dynamic video resolution and frame rate switching through the standard Android APIs within the same stream for all VP8, VP9, H.264, and H.265 codecs in real time and up to the maximum resolution supported by each codec on the device. - Implementations that support the Dolby Vision decoder- - MUST provide a Dolby Vision-capable extractor. - MUST properly display Dolby Vision content on the device screen or on a standard video output port (e.g., HDMI).